-- A debug store (DS) save area in memory for storing PEBS records. - The IA32\DS\AREA MSR, which establishes the location of the DS save area. - The debug store (DS) feature flag (bit 21) returned by the CPUID instruction, which indicates the availability of the DS mechanism. - The IA32\PEBS\ENABLE MSR, which enables the PEBS facilities and replay tagging used in at-retirement event counting. - A set of predefined events and event metrics that simplify the setting up of the performance counters to count specific events.
+- The debug store (DS) feature flag (bit 21) returned by the CPUID instruction, which indicates the availability of the DS mechanism. - The MSR_PEBS_ENABLE MSR, which enables the PEBS facilities and replay tagging used in at-retirement event counting. - A set of predefined events and event metrics that simplify the setting up of the performance counters to count specific events.